-One of the most unique features of WordPress is the ability to quickly and easily increase your WP website’s functionality using plugins.
+One of the most useful benefits of the WordPress web content publishing platform is the ability to quickly and easily increase your WP web site’s functionality using plugins.

-No doubt, you most likely have a device like a cell phone.
-What happens when you would like access to something new on your phone like a new game or tool?
+No doubt, you probably own a cell phone.
+What do you do when you want to access something new on your device like a new application, software or a new business tool?

-An app is a piece of software that is easy to install and instantly adds new functionality to any smart phone.
+An app is a software that is easy to install and adds new features to your smart phone.

-(Just like you can find social sharing apps for smart phones …)
+(Just as you will find social sharing apps for mobile devices …)

-A WP plugin is like an app.
-You simply install an application that adds new functionality to your WordPress website …
+A WordPress plugin is similar to an app.
+You download and install a little piece of software that adds new functionality to your WordPress web site …

-(… you can also find social sharing plugins for WP sites!)
+(… you can also find social sharing plugins for WP!)

-Normally, if you plan to expand the functionality of an existing website, additional cost is involved.
-Depending on the complexity of the new features or enhancement, this can become quite expensive, particularly if it requires programming code.
+Generally, if you decide to expand the functionality of an already-built web site, additional cost is involved.
+Depending on the complexity of the new features or enhancements, this cost can be significant, especially if it requires website development.

 Imagine being able to: